masoudei/docker-wordpress-nginx/README.md

 # Dockerized Wordpress with NGINX web server & MariaDB

-Wordpress ,PHP FPM, NGINX, MariaDB, docker & docker-compose
+Wordpress , PHP FPM 7.1 , NGINX, MariaDB , phpmyadmin , docker & docker-compose

 Easily install wordpress as a single docker-compose.yml services

 # How to Install

 1 - Install docker & docker-compose on your machine <br>
 2 - Run this command in root directory of this repo : <br>
 `docker-compose up -d`

 # Docker Swarm Install